Near-deterministic loading of optical tweezer arrays via repulsive barricade potentials: Conclusion

 \section{Conclusion}

-We have introduced a barricade tweezer mechanism that enables a near-deterministic method of loading arrays of optical tweezers through repeated loading cycles.
+We have introduced the barricade tweezer that enables a near-deterministic method of loading arrays of optical tweezers through repeated loading cycles.
 By superimposing attractive and repulsive optical potentials, a barricade is formed which protects loaded traps while unoccupied sites remain available for loading.
-The resulting enhancement of the fill fraction is largely independent of array size, and the scheme is applicable to any species for which attractive and repulsive potentials can be created.
+The resulting enhancement of the fill fraction is independent of array size, and the scheme is applicable to any species for which attractive and repulsive potentials can be created.

-Our simulations for $^{87}$Rb and CaF predict barricade lifetimes of $1.28(11)$\,s and $138(4)$\,ms respectively.
-Applying four loading cycles with these lifetimes, we predict cumulative filling fractions of 88\% for $^{87}$Rb and 74\% for CaF.
-Crucially, the filling fraction saturates rapidly with barrier height, making the theoretical maxima of 94\% and 82\% practically accessible.
-The scheme is robust to the loss of protected particles, the repulsive potential can simply be turned off and the site is immediately available for reloading in a subsequent cycle.

-Combined with parallel rearrangement techniques, this protocol provides a scalable route towards near-deterministic preparation of large, defect-free arrays of atoms and molecules for quantum computation and simulation.
+From our simulations we identified realistic trap parameters which would achieve collision-limited lifetimes of $1.3(3)$\,s for both $^{87}$Rb and CaF.
+Applying four loading cycles with these lifetimes, we predict cumulative filling fractions of 87\% for $^{87}$Rb and 81\% for CaF.
+Crucially, the filling fraction saturates rapidly with barrier height, making the theoretical maxima for four cycles practically accessible.
+Combined with parallel rearrangement techniques, this protocol provides a scalable route towards preparation of large, defect-free arrays of atoms and molecules for quantum computation and simulation.